DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 * any personal data you include in your reference
 * any information you give us if you consent to be contacted for user research

-### What data we collect if you work for a training provider

-If you process teacher training applications, we may need to collect information about you so we can process applications, for example:

-* your name
-* your email address
-* your phone number
-* where you work
-* what your role is

 ## How we use your data